bpfverif/agni/README.md

 instruction eBPF programs that manifest a mismatch between verifier's abstract values and the concrete execution.

-`Note:` Each kernel version take an average of 5 hours to finish.
+`Note:` Each kernel version takes an average of 5 hours to finish.

 ### Reproducing the table for a particular kernel version